PixelStoriesEngine/pixel-stories-docs/src/content/docs/tutorials/basic.md

 ## Adding Map Objects

 Our map feels rather empty now...
 With just a road and no trees or rocks.
 Let's add those objects in!
-Head over to the objects subsection and click "Add object."
+Head over to the `Edit map > Edit objects` section and click "Add object."
 Paste or drop in this tree sprite.

 ![](../../../assets/images/tree-2.png)

 There are options to configure this object, but we can leave it as is for now.
-Add the object and now we can select it to place them in the map!
+Add the object.
+Then we can select it to place them in the map.
+When we're in the `Edit objects` section, we can move, place, and delete objects with the tools in the toolbar.

 _Tip: you can change the grid snapping options within the toolbar._